marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ## Rendering `CollectionView`s

-Marionette 3 has completely removed the `CompositeView` in favor making the `View` and `CollectionView` a lot more flexible.
+Marionette 3 has completely removed the `CompositeView` in favor of making the `View` and `CollectionView` a lot more flexible.
 This section will cover the most common use cases for `CollectionView` and how to replace `CompositeView`.